-(a) Non-stormwater Discharges.
-No person shall allow or cause to allow stormwater discharges into the Borough's separate storm sewer system which are not composed entirely of stormwater except as provided in subsection (b) or as allowed under a State or Federal permit.

-(b) Exceptions.
-The following discharges are allowed based on the Borough's finding that the discharge(s) do not significantly contribute pollution to surface waters of the Commonwealth (except as provided in subsections (c) and (d)):

-(1) Discharges from fire fighting activities.

-(2) Potable water sources, including dechlorinated water line and fire hydrant flushings.
+- (a) Non-stormwater Discharges.
+No person shall allow or cause to allow stormwater discharges into a regulated small separate storm sewer system (MS4), or discharges into waters of this Commonwealth, which are not composed entirely of stormwater except as provided in subsection (b) or as allowed under a State or Federal permit. - (b) Exceptions.
+The following discharges are authorized unless they are determined to be significant contributors to the pollution of a regulated small MS4 or the waters of the this Commonwealth (except as provided in subsections (c) and (d)): - (1) Discharges or flows from fire fighting activities. - (2) Discharges from potable water sources, including water line flushing and fire hydrant flushing, if such discharges do not contain detectable concentrations of Total Residual Chlorine (TRC). - (3) Non-contaminated irrigation water, water from lawn maintenance, and landscape drainage. - (4) Non-contaminated hydrostatic test water discharges, if such discharges do not contain detectable concentrations of TRC. - (5) Non-contaminated HVAC condensation and water from geothermal systems. - (6) Residential (i.e., not commercial) vehicle wash water where cleaning agents are not utilized.

-(3) Irrigation drainage.

-(4) Routine external building washdown which does not use detergents or other compounds.

-(5) Air conditioning condensate.

-(6) Water from individual residential car washing.

-(7) Springs.

-(8) Water from crawl space pumps.

-(9) Uncontaminated water from foundation or from footing drains.

-(10) Flows from riparian habitats and wetlands.

-(11) Lawn watering.

-(12) Pavement washwaters where spills or leaks of toxic or hazardous materials have not occurred (unless all spill material has been removed) and where detergents are not used.

-(13) Dechlorinated swimming pool discharges.

-(14) Uncontaminated groundwater.

-(c) Determination of Significant Contribution to Pollution.
-In the event the Borough determines that any of the discharges identified in subsection (b) significantly contribute to pollution of waters of the Commonwealth, or is so notified by DEP, the Borough will notify the responsible person(s) to cease the discharge.
-Upon such notice, the discharger will have a reasonable time, as determined by the Borough, to cease the discharge consistent with the degree of pollution caused by the discharge.

-(d) State Law.
+- (7) Diverted stream flows and springs. - (8) Uncontaminated water from crawl space pumps. - (9) Uncontaminated water from foundation and footing drains. - (10) Flows from riparian habitats and wetlands. - (11) Uncontaminated pumped groundwater. - (c) Determination of Significant Contribution to Pollution.
+In the event the Borough or DEP determines that any of the discharges identified in subsection (b) significantly contribute pollutants to a regulated small MS4 or to the waters of this Commonwealth, the Borough or DEP will notify the responsible person(s) to cease the discharge. - (d) State Law.
 Nothing in this Section shall affect a discharger's responsibilities under State law.